Not a Member? Get access to HR news and resources that you can trust.

 California Secure Choice retirement program, for instance, will require private-sector employers with at least five employees, if they don't already offer a retirement plan, to enroll their employees in the program and to make automatic payroll deductions on behalf of employees who don't opt out.

-Some business groups have been wary of these programs.
+Some business groups have been wary of these programs, seeing unfair competition with private-sector plans.
 A

 letter sent on Feb.
 7 to House Speaker Paul Ryan, R.-Wis., by the ERISA Industry Committee (ERIC), a Washington, D.C.-based group that represents large employers, expressed concerns that recent proposals at the state and local level would "unnecessarily disrupt active employer-sponsored retirement plans that are already in full compliance with federal laws and regulations" because these proposals "would force plan sponsors of tax-qualified retirement plans to alter aspects of their retirement plans to be exempt from the state or local mandate."